kash/resources/readme.md

 # Resources for Web Developers, Designers, and Startups
 A list of useful resources for web developers and designers.
 Use  `CMD + F`  to search for things like color, payments, etc. I’ve tagged different sections with keywords to make searching easier.
-Feel free to send me more resources to add by emailing me (me@kash.cm) or by making a pull request.
+Feel free to send me more resources to add by emailing me (kash@pairso.com) or by making a pull request.

 ---